CCBDA-UPC/Assignments-2025/Lab06.md

 ## Task 6.1: AWS Relational Database Service

 In lab session 5 we used a PostGreSQL database that we installed in a container.
 In this session we are going to be using a more robust database provided by the AWS RDS service.

-**AWS Relational Database Service (AWS RDS)** is a managed database service that simplifies the setup, operation, and scaling of relational databases in the cloud.
-It allows you to run databases such as MySQL, PostgreSQL, MariaDB, Oracle Database, and Microsoft SQL Server without the need to manage the underlying infrastructure manually.

-#### Key Features:
-1. **Managed Service**: Automates time-consuming tasks like provisioning, upgrading, patching, backups, and recovery.
-2. **Performance**: Offers high performance with support for read replicas, caching, and optimized configurations.
-3. **Scalability**: Easily scale database instances up or down to adjust to workload demands.
-4. **Security**: Provides built-in security features like encryption at rest, encryption in transit, and integration with AWS Identity and Access Management (IAM).
-5. **Backup and Recovery**: Comes with automated backups and point-in-time restoration capabilities.
-6. **Multi-AZ Deployment**: Supports high availability through Multi-AZ deployments, which provide automatic failover to a secondary instance in case of a failure.

-#### Benefits:
-- Reduces administrative overhead by automating routine database tasks.
-- Ensures better reliability and uptime with features like replication and Multi-AZ deployments.
-- Pay-as-you-go pricing makes it cost-effective for a broad range of use cases.

-AWS RDS is widely used for hosting production databases, applications, and even analytics workloads while reducing operational complexity.

 ### Create your AWS RDS PostGreSQL instance